How much time does the Wildcat Marching Band take up?

-- Holloway Commons - Connected to the MUB, this is the dining hall where the band eats their meals during band camp and after Saturday morning rehearsals.
+- Holloway Commons - Connected to the MUB, this is the dining hall where the band usually eats their meals during band camp (not this year) and after Saturday morning rehearsals.

-- Bremner (Upper) Field - This is our primary outdoor practice facility during band camp.
+- Bremner (Upper) Field - This is a practice facility often used during band camp.
 It is located near the football stadium (track) and tennis courts.
 Bremner field is the artificial turf field visible from Main St.

-- Band Field - Situated next to Cowell Stadium, this is our primary practice facility during the season.
+- Lower Field - Situated beyond Cowell Stadium and next to Bremner Field, this is our primary practice facility during the season.